soft-skills-engineering/website/_posts/2016-06-20-episode-15-working-with-non-technical-people-and-keeping-up-with-the-latest-tech.md

-In episode 15, Jamison and  Dave join Brad Green, engineering director at Google and Angular team mamager, to answer these questions:
+In episode 15, Jamison and  Dave join Brad Green, engineering director at Google and Angular team manager, to answer these questions:

 How do I deal with non-technical people at work?
 I often get questions that put me into a position where I have to explain really basic concepts to non-technical people like sales and marketing.
 They seem to rely on me like a crutch, and it gets tiring to have to explain things over and over.
 How do I strike the right balance of being helpful, but not so helpful that they become dependent on me?
 I want to be helpful, but I don't want to spend 90% of my time acting as tech support.